100 Notable alumni of

 -

 Peter Charles Lemon is a former United States Army soldier and a recipient of the United States military's highest award for valor, the Medal of Honor.
 He received the award for his actions on April 1, 1970, while serving in Tây Ninh Province during the Vietnam War.
-He dedicates his award to the three comrades he lost in the battle for which he received the award: Casey Waller, Nathan Mann, Brent Street.
+He dedicated his award to the three comrades he lost in the battle for which he received the award: Casey Waller, Nathan Mann, Brent Street.
 Lemon is the only Canadian-born United States citizen to be presented the medal for fighting in the Vietnam War.
 He is the eighth-youngest living Medal of Honor recipient.

 -